 We welcome all students joining us back on Grounds.
 Unlike in the past, however, we designed this academic year so that students can take courses from wherever they are.
-(The few exceptions will be practicums and other courses that require a specific in-person experience for licensure.)
-While we hope and expect that many students will return to Grounds, we also know and appreciate that others will need to or choose to stay in their home communities, and may do so again this spring.
-Regardless of where students are, our aim will be to provide all of them an engaging and enriching academic experience.
+(The few exceptions are practicums and other courses that require a specific in-person experience for licensure.)
+While we are pleased that so many students returned to Grounds this fall, we also know and appreciate that others needed to or chose to stay in their home communities, and may do so again this spring.
+Regardless of where students are, our aim is to provide all of them an engaging and enriching academic experience.

-Because of social distancing requirements and their effect on our classroom capacity, large classes will be all online.
-We will, however, offer as many in-person classes as we can.
+Because of social distancing requirements and their effect on our classroom capacity, many large classes will again be online this spring.
 For classes and sections offered in-person, a remote option is offered for students who are not on Grounds.
-The deans and faculty in every School are thinking creatively about how we can maximize the number of in-person classroom experiences; decisions about which classes will have an in-person option will be made based on the format of each class, our classroom capacity in light of public health requirements, and the availability of faculty instructors to teach in-person.
-The University plans to release updated information in SIS by August 1, 2020, in time for students to decide their plans for the fall.
-Students and instructors will be able to see the updated instruction mode for each class and search for additional classes based on the instruction mode.
+The deans and faculty in every school continue to creatively approach online instruction while maximizing the number of in-person classroom experiences; decisions about which classes have an in-person option will be made based on the format of each class, our classroom capacity in light of public health requirements, and the availability of faculty instructors to teach in-person.
 See the instruction modes used at UVA.

 Expanded Options for Students